melamudv/sailpoint/README.md

 min css
 all component in one file (small app without folder strucure)

-## Server sise
+## Server side

-Folder structure (models, routes, config)
+Folder structure (models, routes, config).
-Connect to cloudDB of mongo
+Connect to cloudDB of mongo.
-Sturcture of folder for future scalling
+Sturcture of folder for future scalling .

 ## Run scripts